INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Boolean`

-(optional) Whether to configure SELinux or not
+(optional) Whether to configure SELinux or not. defaults to true.
+If set to true, it sets SELinux to enforcing mode.

 Default value: `true`